artainmo/general-programming/languages/OCaml/README.md

 else
 	4
 ```
-It is important to know that each expression in OCaml has one type.
-Each expression returns a value which also has a type, sometimes it is the trivial unit type `()`.

 While other languages usually use a switch statement, OCaml has the 'match' statement.
 It looks for example like this:
 ```